diyakansagra/is477/StatusReport.md

 - Originally planned only exact matching.

-- Because of title inconsistencies, fuzzy matching became essential.
+- Because of title inconsistencies, fuzzy matching became essential to use during integration.

 2. Expanded Cleaning Pipeline

-- OpenRefine → Python workflow became more detailed to ensure reproducibility and transparency.
+- OpenRefine → Python workflow became more detailed to ensure reproducibility and transparency, I completed alot of trial and error to get the integration to work.

-3. Additional Documentation Artifacts
+3. Additional Analysis Documentation that was not originally planned.

-### We added:
+### Since the Porject Plan, we added:

-- integration workflow diagram

 - extended analysis files